 Owens Corning V. Fast Felt Corporation

-In that case the combined the combining of the references involves mere substitution of one well-known polymer deposition technique using novel sprays for another well-known polymer deposition technique using gravures to obtain predictable results.
+In that case, the combining of the references involves mere substitution of one well-known polymer deposition technique using novel sprays for another well-known polymer deposition technique using gravures to obtain predictable results.
 It is application of the KSR rule.

-You now know more now than 98% of the people do about patent obviousness and so that when you look at your inventions you're a little bit more prepared to think, “is this something I should try to get patent on or not?”
-Hopefully it's not going to calibrate you but at least your kind of maybe looking at it with the proper lens anyway.
+You now know more than about 98% of most inventors about patent obviousness.
+So that when you look at your inventions you're a little more prepared to think, “Is this something I should try to get a patent on or not?”
+Hopefully, this information will help you to look at your idea through the proper lens.

-Here at Thompson Patent Law that's what we do all day every day with the Patent Office.
+Here at Thompson Patent Law, that's what we do every day with the Patent Office.
 Inventors getting patents, we'd love to help you figure out your patent.
-A lot of times the first thing we do is we figure out and tell people not to get a patent on something until after we do a preliminary search.
+A lot of times the first thing we do is figure out, and tell people not to get a patent on something until after we do a preliminary search.
 We hope that your Patent journey is profitable!

 I HIGHLY recommend his firm